Algy Ward: Career with The Damned

-During his time with The Damned, Ward also played bass on cover versions including Motörhead's "Over the Top" (released later under the collective moniker Motordamned), the MC5's "Looking at You" and live, the band played the Sex Pistols' "Pretty Vacant" and The Stooges' "I Feel Alright".
+During his time with The Damned, Ward also played bass on cover versions including Motörhead's "Over the Top"(released later under the collective moniker Motordamned), the MC5's "Looking at You" and live, the band played the Sex Pistols' "Pretty Vacant" and The Stooges' "I Feel Alright".
 He toured with the band worldwide, including America in 1979 where they played at Whisky A Go Go, Hollywood, and the Waldorf in San Francisco, significantly influencing the American Hardcore scene.
-Ward appeared on the live performance on The Old Grey Whistle Test in England featuring "Smash It Up", before he was fired from the group due to animosity between him and drummer Rat Scabies.
-He was replaced by former Eddie and the Hot Rods and UFO (band) bassist Paul Gray.
+Ward appeared in a live performance on The Old Grey Whistle Test in Britain featuring "Smash It Up", before he was fired from the group due to animosity between him and drummer Rat Scabies.
+He was replaced by former Eddie and the Hot Rods and UFO bassist Paul Gray.

 Speaking of Algy Ward's contribution to the album in an interview with Louder than War online punk rock fanzine, Captain Sensible said "Algy was immense on Machine Gun (Etiquette).
 The sound was largely based on the thundering bass lines that he delivered, it was a beautiful noise.
 And then Paul (Gray) came along and was a very fluent and flowing kind of bass player."

 Career with Tank

 During his career with the Damned, and influenced and inspired by Lemmy Kilmister and his band Motörhead, Ward began to express interest in the burgeoning new wave of British heavy metal movement, which was kicked off by bands like Witchfynde and Saxon.
 Ward planned to create a new band, which he called Tank inspired and influenced by Motörhead.
 He hired Peter and Mark Brabbs to play with him, and in 1980 Tank was officially formed.

 In 1982, they released their debut album Filth Hounds of Hades recorded and produced by Motörhead Guitarist Fast Eddie Clarke, considered by some to be a landmark album in the NWOBHM movement.
-Fast Eddie Clarke produced the Tank album before going on to produce Motorhead's Iron Fist (album).
+Fast Eddie Clarke produced the Tank album before going on to produce Motorhead's Iron Fist.
 Initial copies of the album came with a free 7", featuring The Snake, a cover of a song originally written by Larry Wallis and Mick Farren's proto-punk psychedelic band, The Pink Fairies.
 Tank were asked by Motörhead to join them as support band on the Iron Fist tour in 1982.